What is the Summer Institute?

 How are students selected to participate in the Summer Institute?

-After the May 1 National Decision Day, Lawrence invites all new students to express their interest in participating in SI and to provide their reasons for wanting to participate - be they academic, social, or personal.
+Lawrence invites all new students to express their interest (apply here) in participating in SI and to provide their reasons for wanting to participate - be they academic, social, or personal.
 Through careful consideration of a student's expressed interest in participating, prior academic opportunities and record, and personal experiences, the admissions committee selects several dozen students whom the committee believes will most benefit from the SI experience.
 Due to the limited number of spaces available, Lawrence is not able to invite all interested students to participate.

 What happens if an interested student is not invited to the Summer Institute?

 Don't worry, there are resources available to help all students succeed during the academic year at Lawrence.
-These resources include the CORE peer-mentoring program for all freshmen, the Advising Corps, peer-tutoring, writing and discussion workshops, academic success courses, academic counseling, learning specialist services, and the Con Brio Music Theory E-Course for music students.
-Students should speak with their academic advisor early in the Fall Term to express their interest in any of these resources.
+These resources include peer-tutoring, writing and discussion workshops, academic success courses and specialists, academic counseling, and the Con Brio Music Theory E-Course for music students.
+Students should speak with their academic (faculty) advisor early in the Fall Term to express their interest in any of these resources.

 Does participation in the Summer Institute affect a student's college admission status?